bfroggio/gamertags/README.md

 # Gamertags

-This repo allows [Jesse Millar](https://jessemillar.com) to easily share his videogame gamertags with people/friends/the world.
+This repo allows [B-Froggio](https://bfrogg.io) to easily share his videogame gamertags with people/friends/the world.